kxdang/kiendang.me/content/blog/056-augmentin/index.md

 ###<center>What is Clavulanate?

-Clavulanate or Clauvulanic acid is a β-lactam drug that functions as a β-lactamase inhibitor which binds to the β-lactamse active sites<sup><a href="https://www.accessdata.fda.gov/drugsatfda_docs/label/2008/050575s037550597s044050725s025050726s019lbl.pdf" target="_blank">[2]</sup></a>.
+Clavulanate or Clauvulanic acid is a β-lactam drug that functions as a β-lactamase inhibitor which binds to the β-lactamase active sites<sup><a href="https://www.accessdata.fda.gov/drugsatfda_docs/label/2008/050575s037550597s044050725s025050726s019lbl.pdf" target="_blank">[2]</sup></a>.

 ##<center>How does Clavulanate help Amoxicillin?